Events

 A new play by Sunderland Platform Theatre Group

-Presented as an adaptation of Gay’s Beggar’s Opera and Brecht’s Threepenny Opera, the musical challenges audiences to consider marginalised voices and the horrors of discrimination, past and present.
-Dregs Opera is a new, original work written and performed by artists with learning disabilities and autistic artists.
+A musical based on the true story of historic local queer figure, Alonzo Johnson, who was convicted and deported to Tasmania because of his sexuality.
+Presented as an adaptation of Gay’s Beggar’s Opera and Brecht’s Threepenny Opera, Dregs Opera is a new, original work written and performed by artists with learning disabilities and autistic artists, featuring live music from members of the all female jazz group Wild Women of Wylam.

 Sunderland Platform theatre group is funded by The Grocers' Charity, Hadrian Trust, Joicey Trust and Washington Heritage Partnership, and supported by Sunderland Culture.